Scam baiting: Examples

 In January 2014, members of 419eater.com appeared in two segments of the Channel 4 show Secrets of the Scammers.
 In the first segment scambaiters persuaded a scammer to travel from London to a remote location in Cornwall by train and taxi to meet a victim (played by a baiter) and collect payment for a gold deal.
 In the second segment a female scammer met with two scambaiters posing as victims in Trafalgar Square to pass them a fake check.
 This scammer was subsequently questioned by the police.

 In 2015 and 2016, James Veitch hosted three TED talks about scambaiting.
 Veitch also presented the Mashable video series "Scamalot" on YouTube.

 In March 2020, an anonymous YouTuber and grey hat hacker under the alias "Jim Browning" infiltrated and gathered drone and CCTV footage of a fraudulent call centre scam operation in India with the help of fellow YouTube personality Karl Rock.
-Through the aid of the British documentary programme Panorama, a police raid was carried out when the documentary was brought to the attention of assistant police commissioner Karan Goel, leading to the arrest of call centre operator Amit Chauhan, who also operated a fraudulent travel agency under the name "Faremart Travels".
+Through the aid of the British documentary programme Panorama, a police raid was carried out when the documentary was brought to the attention of assistant police commissioner Karan Goel.

-YouTube and Twitch are popular sources scambaiters use to educate and/or entertain their audience about various types of scams.
+YouTube and Twitch are popular platforms scambaiters use to educate and entertain their audience about various types of scams.

+Many memes have spawned as a result of scam baiting, one of the most popular being the "Do not redeem" meme from Kitboga, in which a scammer helplessly watches Kitboga (in the role of an elderly woman) redeem gift cards while frantically screaming not to redeem the gift cards.